yawboakye/boakye.yiadom.org/content/bikeshed/funargs.md

 lightweight in Ruby.

-In the absence of lightweight, named data structures to pass to our functions, we should to classes and methods.
+In the absence of lightweight, named data structures to pass to our functions, we should turn to classes and methods.
 They can do a good job.
 For example, `send_email/8` easily becomes `send/0`
 on an Email class.
 With chain-able implementations